 The last 18 months has been challenging for everyone, and reporters everywhere have had to rethink how to gather information.
 Yet Tasha and Chris have continued to bring the news to the Salt River Pima-Maricopa Indian Community.
 They worked with Community members and departments via Skype, telephone and sometimes in person (socially distanced) to help get important information out to the Community.

-Congratulations Tasha and Chris on your latest achievements and your contributions to producing an outstanding Community Professional Division I-Print/ Online Print/Online-Best Sports Story
+Congratulations Tasha and Chris on your latest achievements and your contributions to producing an outstanding Community newspaper.
+Thank you for what you do.